 In middle school, those pesky Accelerated Reading points made reading feel like a chore.
 You know you read the small and easy books just to get more points.
 But as impressionable young adults, there’s bound (pun intended) to be a book whose story we still carry with us today.
 Maybe you were the kid who pulled your covers over your head to read “Harry Potter and The Chamber of Secrets,” or maybe you wandered through your high school hallways with your nose in “The Perks of Being a Wallflower.”
 Maybe you were never much of reader, and you’re questioning why you’re even reading this article.
 Don’t lose hope—you just might find your love of reading through these books that have inspired college students.

-There’s a part in all of us that wants to be a boss, but to be a #girlboss is even more kick ass.
+There’s a part in all of us that wants to be a boss, but to be a #girlboss is even more kick-ass.
 So why not learn from the best?
-Sophia Amoruso, founder of the online clothing company Nasty Gal and the girl boss empire, tells about her humble beginnings as a college drop-out shoplifter who makes it to the top of the fashion industry and becomes a total boss-ass b—h in her acclaimed book “#Girlboss.” “’#Girlboss’ is a must-read for young women looking for inspiration and empowerment.
-For me, the main take-away was that we are all on our own personal journey, but the only way to progress is to work hard, and listen to your instincts,” said FSU 2015 alumna Jaclyn Daley.
+Sophia Amoruso, the founder of the online clothing company Nasty Gal and the girl boss empire, tells about her humble beginnings as a college drop-out shoplifter who makes it to the top of the fashion industry and becomes a total boss-ass b—h in her acclaimed book #Girlboss. “#Girlboss is a must-read for young women looking for inspiration and empowerment.
+For me, the main takeaway was that we are all on our own personal journey, but the only way to progress is to work hard and listen to your instincts,” said FSU 2015 alumna Jaclyn Daley.
 Amoruso’s honesty and colorfully explicit advice is hilariously entertaining.
 She even gives advice on how to land a job working for Nasty Gal.
 Um, yes please!
 Where do I apply?

 Lois Lowry tells us in this book what we college students want to hear most: “Let your freak flag fly.”
 She paints readers a utopian society through the eyes of a boy named Jonas.
 However, Jonas learns that this society is actually far from ideal when he meets the Giver, aka the town’s “Receiver of Memory.”
 The Giver shares the town people’s emotions and memories with Jonas.
 Jonas soon realizes that his neighbors sacrificed their individuality to live in this illusion of perfection and be controlled by others.
 “I remember it making me feel like even though you’re told what to do in your life, that sometimes the utopia isn’t so perfect,” University of Central Florida junior Giorgy Molano said.
 “That the real way to find happiness is doing what feels right to you.
 Because at the end of the day, it is your life and no one else’s.”

-Check out 10 more Inspiring Books for College Students
+Check out 10 more good Books for College Students who need inspiration.

 Written by Rosie Forster